-the nation.
+together; a perfection of Mechanism which no Artist had ever before effected."57 In the new Republic, both sides of the ratification debates drew on different aspects of the revolution to legitimize their vision in building the nation.
 The divisive politics of the 1790s demonstrated that the founders did not share a vision of the national community and how it should function.
-It is worth noting that in Hamilton, Miranda pits Hamilton against Jefferson in two major 'rap battles' to underline these divisions, but also to highlight the political compromises they necessitated to ensure the future of the republic.
+It is worth noting that in his play, Miranda pits Hamilton against Jefferson in two major 'rap battles' to underline these divisions, but also to highlight the political compromises they necessitated to ensure the future of the republic.
 Both Hamilton's Federalists and Jefferson's Republicans held with universalistic claims about human justice, so that the limited nature of any single political viewpoint could be corrected through rigorous contestation to reveal the general public good beneath.
-On taking the presidency in 1801, Jefferson noted that 'every difference of opinion is not a difference of principle.
+On taking the presidency in 1801, Jefferson noted that "every difference of opinion is not a difference of principle.
 We have called by different names brethren of the same principle.
 We are all republicans.
-We are all federalists."52 Adams and Jefferson inadvertently consecrated the union further when they both died on the 4th July 1826, the fiftieth anniversary of the signing of the Declaration.
+We are all federalists."58 Adams and Jefferson inadvertently consecrated the union further when they both died on the 4th July 1826, the fiftieth anniversary of the signing of the Declaration.

 Once living memory could no longer recall the revolution, it persisted as both myth and history.
 Undoubtedly, the emerging nationalism of the nineteenth century coloured Americans' historical imagination about their revolution.
-Supremely confident and arguably chauvinistic, George Bancroft's History of the United States celebrated the birth of the Republic as the work of Providence and was hailed as "our great defense of the rise of American nationality, our most fervent apology for the war of independence in all its untutored Americanism."
+Supremely confident and arguably chauvinistic, George Bancroft's History of the United States celebrated the birth of the Republic as the work of Providence and was hailed as "our great defence of the rise of American nationality, our most fervent apology for the war of independence in all its untutored Americanism."
 Plumb's verdict on Bancroft was that he, along with other romantic historians of the nineteenth century, was not really a historian at all but a "manufacturer of a new past for America."
 Bancroft's name has since become an adjective of insult in evaluating historical work on the revolution.
-Fat, while present-day historians dismiss the romantic fictions of Bancroft's exceptionalism and nationalism, his work also reflected the growing democratic sensibilities of the mid-nineteenth century.
+Yet, while present-day historians dismiss the romantic fictions of Bancroft's exceptionalism and nationalism, his work also reflected the growing democratic sensibilities of the mid-nineteenth century.
+Winthrop Jordan notes that the rise of a democratic consciousness among working men, blacks and women in the 1830s coincided with a "sense of